AnhTuKaZe/License-WinRAR/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Instructions On How To Use

-This is the file that will give you unlimited corporate license of WinRAR software, 100% FREE !
+This is the file that will give you unlimited corporate license of WinRAR software, and it's 100% free!

-step (1) Download the archive
+step [ 1 ] -> Download the archive

-step (2) Extract the archive
+step [ 2 ] -> Extract the archive

-step (3) Go to C:\ProgramFiles\WinRAR\
+step [ 3 ] -> Go to C:\ProgramFiles\WinRAR\

-step (4) Paste the file rarreg.key into the WinRAR . folder
+step [ 4 ] -> Paste the file rarreg.key into the WinRAR . folder

-step (5) Now you have WinRAR unlimited corporate license with no charge from WinRAR company !
+step [ 5 ] -> Now you have WinRAR unlimited corporate license at no cost from WinRAR company, this is for learning or work!

+[ !!! ] -->  Please support the developer by buying the copyright from their official website ( win-rar.com )

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------